Frequently Asked Questions

 A. Yes!
 We welcome non-perishable food and water donations.
 There is a list of items you can donate.
 Just click on this" donate food" link.

-Q. Do your Non-profit provide housing for individuals who need housing?
+Q. Do Outreach Chicago provide housing or shelter for individuals who need housing?

-Q. How can I help a loved find housing or a shelter?
+Q. How can I help a loved one find housing or a shelter?